 Through the protagonist's disintegration of identity and values, the novel examines alienation, emotional numbness, and the search for meaning in a hyper-rational world.

 Ever experienced those eerie coincidences — events and lucky breaks that feel too strange to be real?
+Bingo!
+Synchronicities.

 Artificial Intelligence & Control: